-Pre-professional advisers for the health professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), pre-law, pre-engineering, pre-business and pre-graduate school are also available to meet with you.
+Pre-professional advisers for the health professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), pre-law, pre-engineering, pre-business, pre-investment banking and pre-graduate school are also available to meet with you.

-Visit advising.wfu.edu/contacts/.
+Visit advising.wfu.edu/academic-planning/pre-professional-tracks.

-NOTE THE 2018-19 ACADEMIC CALENDAR:
+NOTE THE 2019-20 ACADEMIC CALENDAR: WFU.EDU/ACADEMICS/CALENDARS

-WFU.EDU/ACADEMICS/CALENDARS

-It contains important dates regarding holidays, exams and course drop and add dates.
+It contains important dates regarding holidays, exams, and course drop and add dates.
 Copy these dates into your calendar now; you are expected to be present on all dates when the college is in session through your last exam.